Perfectly sweet and dense, a slice of this scrumptious Sour Cream Pound Cake is delightful topped with seasonal berries and a dollop of whipped cream.

 - Grease and flour your Bundt pan.
 Shortening works best for greasing your pan, but butter or even Baker’s Joy spray works in a pinch.

 - Most pound cakes take an hour or more in the oven.
 Be patient.
 Insert a toothpick into the center of the cake.
-It should come out clean when the cake is done.
+When the cake is done, the toothpick should come out clean.

 - Let the pound cake cool in the pan on a wire rack for 10-15 minutes before gently shaking and flipping it out onto the cooling rack.